mcgilldinglab/scSemiProfiler/README.md

 required arguments:
     --representatives RepresentativesID
-                            A `.txt` file including all the IDs of the representatives used in the current round of semi-profiling.
+                            A `.txt` file specifying the representatives.

     --cluster ClusterLabels
                             A `.txt` file specifying the cluster membership.